Apple keyboards: Apple Extended Keyboard (M0115)

-Apple's advanced keyboard, the first to be sold optionally, was essentially a redesigned version of the Apple Keyboard, with an enhanced extended keyboard with FKeys and other PC-style keys.
-It included template guides above the top row of function keys to accommodate shortcut key references which accommodate many software packages.
-It was the heaviest of all the Macintosh keyboards and set the standard for many typists.
-It was sold separately from any Apple computer and retailed for US$163.
+Released in 1987, this was the first Apple keyboard to be based on the keyset and layout of IBM's Enhanced Keyboard models, in particular the "101 key ANSI" layout.
+IBM Enhanced (or "Model M") boards had begun to be shipped with IBM PCs in 1986.

+New additions include the function keys (including the "nav cluster" of six keys to the left of the number pad), all laid out in the style of the IBM Enhanced Keyboards.
+(Also copied is the inverted-T cursor layout, making its first appearance on an Apple keyboard.)
+In other respects the design is a variation of that of the Apple (Standard) Keyboard.
+According to Apple the Extended Keyboard, $100 more expensive than the Standard Keyboard alternative at launch, was meant for use with non-Macintosh operating systems or with programs or "data communications packages" ported from other computers which used function keys.

+One divergence affected the modifier keys: the Extended Keyboard has three modifier keys (Control, Alt and Command), mirrored on each side of the spacebar, rather than the two of contemporary Model Ms. This actually anticipates the 104-key variation of IBM's layout, which did not become established on Windows PCs until the introduction of the Windows key in 1994.
+(Macintosh programs could distinguish right from left Control and Option modifiers if desired, introducing right-modifier inputs to the Mac for the first time.)

 Apple Keyboard II (M0487)

 Introduced and sold with the Macintosh Classic and LC in 1990, this keyboard was almost identical to the original ADB Keyboard, but included flip-down feet to change the typing angle and a design change that gave the frame and keys a more streamlined appearance.
 Internally, the M0487 differed from the original M0116, as the M0487 did not use mechanical keyswitches (save for the Caps Lock).
 In 1993, the Macintosh TV, the first Mac introduced in all black, came with an identical black Keyboard II (using the same model number).
 This keyboard marked the return of Apple including a standard keyboard together with the computer itself.